fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6d.md

 ```

-In this alternative definition, <i>mapDispatchToProps</i> is a function that _connect_ will invoke by passing it the _dispatch_ function as its parameter.
+In this alternative definition, <i>mapDispatchToProps</i> is a function that _connect_ will invoke by passing it the _dispatch_-function as its parameter.
 The return value of the function is an object that defines a group of functions that get passed to the connected component as props.
 Our example defines the function passed as the <i>createNote</i> prop:

 ```js
 value => {